sreeragh-ar/useful_japanese_words/japanese_words.md

 * I donot eat vegetable - Yasai wa tabe masen
 * Well, Letus eat - Ja itadakimas
 * Thanks for the meal - Gochso samadishta
+* Six'o clock - rokuji
+* It is 3'o clock - Sanji dis.
+* Is it 1'o clock? - Ichiji diska?
+* It is not 2'o clock - Niji deva ari masen
+* It is 3:03 - Sanji sanpun dis.
+* What time is it now? - Ima nanji diska?
+* It is 2'o clock right now - Ima wa niji dis.
+* I eat rice every day - Watashi wa mai-nichi gohen o tabe mas.